ejtraderLabs/ejtraderMT/README.md

 to change the host IP example Metatrader("192.168.1.100") ou you can use doman example  "metatraderserverdomain.com"

-for you local Time on the dataFrame Metatrader(localtime=True) attention broker time is the default for Dataframe index "date"
+for you broker time on the Dataframe  Metatrader(localtime=False) attention local  time is the default for Dataframe index "date"

 for real volume for active like WIN futures ou centralized market use Metatrader(real_volume=True) attention tick volume is the default